ChoKssa/EEN1037_Web_Application/doc/frontend_specification.md

 ## **General Pages**

+- `/`
+- Application home page displaying a brief description of the application and its features.
 - `/about/`
   - Presents an overview of the Factory Machinery Status & Repair Tracking System.
   - Describes the purpose of the system and how it benefits the factory.